 On June 14, 2017, the Company executed Amendment No. 1 to the M-CRADA, pursuant to which the Company agreed to provide funding in the amount of \$100,000 to the National Cancer Institute for use in acquiring technical, statistical and administrative support for research activities.
 The \$100,000 amount was scheduled to be paid in two equal installments of \$50,000, the first of which was paid, as scheduled, on July 9, 2017, and was charged to operations on such date.
 The second installment of \$50,000 was scheduled to be paid on the June 14, 2018 anniversary date of the amendment and was accreted ratably through such date.
-During the three months and six months ended June 30, 2018, \$12,500 and \$25,000, respectively, was charged to operations and is included in research and development costs with respect to Amendment No. 1.
+During the three months ended September 30, 2018 and 2017, \$0 and \$12,500, respectively, was charged to operations and is included in research and development costs with respect to Amendment No. 1.
+During the nine months ended September 30, 2018 and 2017, \$25,000 and \$62,500, respectively, was charged to operations and is included in research and development costs with respect to Amendment No. 1.
 Prior to the payment of the second installment of \$50,000, NINDS and the Company agreed to defer such payment, which has been fully accrued at June 30, 2018, until further collaborative plans have been established.

 On December 24, 2013, the Company entered into an agreement with NDA Consulting Corp. ("NDA") for consultation and advice in the field of oncology research and drug development.
 As part of the agreement, NDA also agreed to cause its president, Dr. Daniel D. Von Hoff, M.D., to become a member of the Company's Scientific Advisory Committee.
 The term of the agreement was for one year and provided for a quarterly cash fee of \$4,000.
 In 2014, 2015, 2016 and 2017, the agreement had been automatically renewed on its anniversary date for an additional one-year term.
-Consulting and advisory fees charged to operations pursuant to this agreement were \$4,000 during the three months ended June 30, 2018 and 2017, and \$8,000 during the six months ended June 30, 2018 and 2017.
+Consulting and advisory fees charged to operations pursuant to this agreement were \$4,000 during the three months ended September 30, 2018 and 2017.